MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 |**Log**     |  10GB       | 20GB        |
 |**File**     | 400GB        | 200GB        |

 This tenant is 10GB over in log usage and has only 5GB available in database capacity.
-Therefore, there is a deficit.
+Therefore, there is a deficit and this tenant should free up or purchase more capacity.

 ### Scenario 3: Log storage is over capacity